Phase domain walls in coherently driven Bose-Einstein condensates: Introduction

 By contrast, the $q = \pm 1$ domain walls are quite unusual objects with fundamentally broken spatial and spin symmetries.
 Two phase gradients $\nabla \phi_\pm$ now have the same direction that is determined by $q$ irrespective of the actual solitonic velocity.
 The spin polarizations and energetically favored directions of motion are opposite for the $q = \pm 1$ domain walls which, thus, cannot transform into each other.
 At the same time, they can be linked together by a HQV pair and make up a joint, possibly motionless domain wall with alternating $q = \pm 1$ segments.
 In fact, the steady states which a randomly prepared system approaches with time take the form of such piecewise domain walls containing HQVs.
 Ordered yet nonstationary states are also possible.
 For instance, two curvilinear $q = \pm 1$ segments can form a closed contour encapsulating a spot of one domain inside the other which runs as a composite soliton.
 Alternatively, two half-open domain walls rotate around a HQV pair and so produce rotation of domains in a fixed environment.
 All such phenomena imply that the $q = \pm 1$ domain walls balance each other dynamically on a large scale.

 The paper is organized as follows.
-In Sec.~\ref{sec:symmetry}, we discuss the symmetry of coherently driven BECs.
-In Sec.~\ref{sec:vacuum}, we consider the main features of the vacuum states.
-Having them defined, in Sec.~\ref{sec:1d}, we formulate a boundary-value problem for domain walls and classify its solutions in a one-dimensional case.
-Section~\ref{sec:2d} is devoted to self-organization on a large scale in two-dimensional systems.
-Section~\ref{sec:conclusion} briefly summarizes the main results.
+In Sec.~\ref{sec:symmetry}, we discuss the very possibility of a free evolution of coherently driven BECs.
+Section~\ref{sec:vacuum} describes the vacuum states.
+Having them defined, in Sec.~\ref{sec:1d}, we formulate a boundary-value problem for domain walls and analyze its solutions in the one-dimensional case.
+Section~\ref{sec:2d} deals with domain walls and HQV molecules in two dimensions, paying special attention to long-range collective states (\ref{sec:2d:synthetic}) and spontaneous phenomena (\ref{sec:2d:spontaneous}).
+Section~\ref{sec:conclusion} contains concluding remarks.
 In Appendix~\ref{sec:app:parameters}, we specifically consider the system of cavity polaritons and its parameters.
-In Appendix~\ref{sec:app:vacuum}, we address the general problem of the vacuum states and respective elementary excitations.
-Besides, the work has three Supplemental Materials that deliver video presentations of the system dynamics in some remarkable cases.
+Appendix~\ref{sec:app:vacuum} contains the exact solution to the problem of the vacuum states and respective elementary excitations.
+The work also has four Supplemental Materials with video presentations of dynamics in some noteworthy cases.